MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 >
 >   To optimize data transfer between regions, it's important to consider both the frequency and the method of transfer.
 For instance, when dealing with backups, the location where you save your backups can significantly impact costs.
 Storing backup data in a different region incurs bandwidth.
 To mitigate these costs, ensure that data is compressed before transferring it across regions.
 Additionally, adjusting the frequency of data transfers can further optimize costs and efficiency.
 >
 > - **Include networking components in your cost model**.
 Account for the hidden costs when creating or adjusting your budget.
-For example, in multi-region architectures, there's additional cost of data transfer between regions.
+For example, in multi-region architectures, there's extra cost of data transfer between regions.
 >
 >   Azure cost reports may not include the expenses associated with third-party network virtual appliances (NVAs), which have separate licensing costs.
 They may also have different billing models for fixed price and consumption-based options.
 Make sure you include these aspects in your budget considerations.
 >